A projection method for particle resampling: Structure preserving methods for Boltzmann's equations

 This system has rich mathematical structure that can be preserved with proper discretizations.
-The metriplectic formalism is an approach to analyze VML and to develop {\it structure preserving} discretizations for the VML sysetm \cite{Hirvijoki2017,Kraus2017,Hirvijoki2021}.
-When a structure preserving grid based collision operator \cite{Hirvijoki2017,AdamsHirvijokiKnepleyBrownIsaacMills2017, Adams2022a,adams2024performance} is coupled with a PIC method, a mechanism is needed to map distribution functions, in velocity space, between a particle representation and a finite element basis representation of the distribution function that preserves moments, as well as other structure \cite{PusztayKnepleyAdams2022}.
+The metriplectic formalism is an approach to analyze VML and to develop {\it structure preserving} discretizations \cite{Hirvijoki2017,Kraus2017,Hirvijoki2021}.
+When a structure preserving grid-based collision operator \cite{Hirvijoki2017,AdamsHirvijokiKnepleyBrownIsaacMills2017, Adams2022a,adams2024performance} is coupled with a PIC method, a mechanism is needed to map distribution functions, in velocity space, between a particle representation and a finite element basis representation that preserves moments, as well as other structure \cite{PusztayKnepleyAdams2022}.
 Preserving the second moment in velocity space, energy, is critical for many applications.
-This mapping mechanism is central to the algorithms developed herein.